-• DO NOT overload trailer.
-See certification plate for Gross Vehicle Weight Rating (GVWR) and Gross Axle Weight Rating (GAWR). • If material is likely to flow poorly, lighten up the load in the front end of the trailer.
-A slightly smaller load will be better than a full load that causes tipping over.
+- DO NOT overload trailer.
+See certification plate for Gross Vehicle Weight Rating (GVWR) and Gross Axle Weight Rating (GAWR). - Make sure the trailer is loaded evenly front to back and side to side.

 Brazos Trailer Manufacturing, LLC. trailers are specially designed for hauling a payload that is to be dumped.
-Loading of the trailer from the frontto-back must meet allowable gross weight and axle weight limitations.
+Loading of the trailer must meet allowable gross weight and axle weight limitations.